Scheduling ENGL 15 and ENGL 202 FAQ

 Instructor: Brian Lennon

-Suitable for students in any area, from the liberal arts and communications to IT, computer science, engineering, and business, who are interested in cultural approaches to digital technologies.
-Covers fundamentals of the digital representation of linguistic, visual, and other cultural data; considers the difference between language and code; surveys the history of creative and expressive computing; explores examples of algorithmic culture; and concludes by reflecting on the limits of the digital, in the question of what computers can’t do.
+Suitable for students in any area, from the liberal arts and communications to IT, computer science, engineering, and business, who are interested in literary approaches to digital media.
+Incorporates a micro-course in AI literacy.
 Many materials are web-based; others are in book form.
-Assignments include blog posts and a final project including creative options.
-No exams.
-If you are an ENGL major, this course counts toward the Professional and Media Writing concentration.
+Applied and analytic assignments with creative alternatives.
+If you are an ENGL major, this course satisfies the 20th century or later period requirement and counts toward the Literary and Cultural Studies concentration.

 Literary and Cultural Studies Concentration